 What are period cramps?

 As discussed above, much of the menstrual cycle is influenced by the release of prostaglandins.
 When these are released in excess, or an individual is particularly sensitive to them, they can cause myometrium hypercontractility, where the lining of the uterus contracts excessively.
-They can also cause ischemia, another source of pain, which is when there is a shortage of oxygen and blood supplied to the uterus and endometrial lining.
+They can also cause ischemia.
+Ischemia is another source of pain, which is when there is a shortage of oxygen and blood supplied to the uterus and endometrial lining.

 Finally, cramps and period pain can simply be a symptom of irregularities in the cycle, demonstrated by the body as a sign that something is wrong.
 This is the case for example in endometriosis when the pain occurs as a symptom of something being awry: when the endometrial tissue is growing in other areas of the body.

-What to do to prevent dysmenorrhea from coming?
+How to prevent dysmenorrhea from coming?

 1.Include essential fats in your diet